nicolasriquet/GitDelver/README.md

 * Repository: the name of the repository.
 * Branches: the list of branches in which this modification has been integrated.
 Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
 * NbBranches: the number of branches in which this modification has been integrated.
 Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
+* OldFilePath: the old relative path to the file.
-* FilePath: the relative path to file.
+* FilePath: the relative path to the file.
 * FileName: the name of the file.
 * FileExtension: the file extension.
 * FileType: the type of the file ("Production" or "Test").